-Generally, the time limits for bringing a claim under a construction contract are governed by the Statute of Limitations Act 1957 (except to the extent that a construction contract specifically provides otherwise).
+Generally, the time limits for bringing a claim under a construction contract are governed by the Statute of Limitations Act 1957 (save to the extent that a construction contract specifically provides otherwise).
 If the contract is signed by hand, the parties have six years to bring the claim from the date of accrual of the action, and if the contract is a deed, the parties have 12 years.
-If the parties are bringing a claim in tort, they have six years from the date of accrual of the action.
+If the parties are bringing a claim in tort, they have six years from the date on which the incident occurred.

 Recent case law in Ireland has discussed the issue of when the cause of action accrues.
-In Brandley v Deane [2017] (SC, Unreported), Mr Justice McKechnie set out that the limitation period runs from when the damage (not the defect) becomes 'manifest' - namely, capable of being discovered by a plaintiff.
+In Brandley v Deane [2017] IESC 83, Mr Justice McKechnie set out that the limitation period runs from when the damage (not the defect) becomes 'manifest' (ie, capable of being discovered by a plaintiff).
 This decision affirms the judicial approach whereby defective work and resultant damages are distinguished in determining limitation periods.